tmenguy/ha-solcast-solar/README.md

  [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/Setupanewintegration.png">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/Setupanewintegration.png)

 1. Enter your `Solcast API Key`, `API limit`, desired auto-update choice and click `Submit`.
-If you have more than one Solcast account because you have more than two rooftop setups, enter both account API keys separated by a comma `xxxxxxxx-xxxxx-xxxx,yyyyyyyy-yyyyy-yyyy` (_Note: this goes against Solcast T&C's by having more than one account_).
+If you have more than one Solcast account because you have more than two rooftop setups, enter all Solcast account API keys separated by a comma `xxxxxxxx-xxxxx-xxxx,yyyyyyyy-yyyyy-yyyy` (_Note: this goes against Solcast T&C's by having more than one account_).
+Your API limit will be 10 for new Solcast users or 50 for historical users.
 If the API limit is the same for multiple accounts then enter a single value for that, or both values separated by a comma.
 1. If an auto-update option was not chosen then create your own automation to call the action `solcast_solar.update_forecasts` at the times you would like to update the solar forecast.
 1. Set up the Home Assistant Energy dashboard settings.
 1. To change other configuration options after installation, select the integration in `Devices & Services` then `CONFIGURE`.